Code Geass: Video games

 The series was also slated to be adapted into a series of video games, developed for the Nintendo DS, PlayStation Portable, and PlayStation 2 platforms, and published by Namco Bandai Games.
 A release on the Wii platform was cancelled for unknown reasons.
 All three games have only been released in Japanese.

 The official website for the first Nintendo DS game launched on July 16, 2007, with the game being released a few months later, on October 25.

 A second game, titled Code Geass: Lelouch of the Rebellion Lost Colors, was developed for the PlayStation Portable and PlayStation 2 and released in Japan on March 27, 2008.
 It is a visual novel game that follows a new protagonist named Rai (ライ), who suffers from amnesia.
 He has a Geass ability similar to Lelouch's but activated by voice.

-The third game for the Nintendo DS is a collection of minigames featuring chibi forms of the characters.
+The third game for the Nintendo DS, titled Code Geass: Lelouch of the Rebellion R2 – Geass Theater on the Board, was released on August 7, 2008.
+It is a collection of minigames featuring chibi forms of the characters.
 The player moves along a board through dice rolls, landing on different spots to activate minigames.
 The minigames are parody-style events with multiple genres.
-These include helping Jeremiah grow oranges, racing against C.C. and Shirley in swimming, and a side-scrolling beat-em-up featuring Kallen in Guren-like armor.

 Code Geass R2 appeared in From Software (Demon's Souls, Armored Core) and Banpresto's PlayStation 3 exclusive mecha action game Another Century's Episode R, released in Japan in August 2010 and in which both versions of Suzaku's Lancelot, Lelouch's Shinkiro, both versions of Kallen's Guren, and C.C.'s Akatsuki are playable.
 A fourth installment of the ACE franchise for the PlayStation Portable, Another Century's Episode Portable, included Suzaku's Lancelot Albion and Lelouch/Zero's Shinkiro.

 Code Geass characters have appeared as costumes in the Japanese version of the PlayStation 3 game Tales of Graces F. These characters are Zero, Suzaku, C.C., and Kallen.
 These costumes were never released in the US version for unknown reasons.
 It was discontinued for download on September 27, 2019.

 On December 5, 2020, a mobile game called Code Geass: Genesic Re;CODE was announced as part of the 10-year plan by Studio Sunrise.
 Considered a direct sequel, the smartphone game featured stories about the Code Geass characters, including several new ones.
 It was released on October 4, 2021.
 The game's server terminated in April 2023.

 Code Geass: Lost Stories is a mobile game developed by f4samurai and DMM Games.
 It is a social game for smart phones and PCs, which launched in May 2022.